-Adopted on: December 11, 2018 Revised on: February 9, 2021 Reviewed on: February 9, 2021
+Adopted on: December 11, 2018 Revised on: February 9, 2021 Reviewed on: February 9, 2021 Reviewed on: March 13, 2024

 Qualifications, Terms and Duties of Board Officers

 The Board officers are the Chair and Vice-Chair.
 These officers are elected at the annual organizational meeting.